Harmonized Index Of Consumer Price

 The monthly rate measures the price change between current month and previous month.
 Although up-to-date it can be affected by seasonal and other effects.

-The 12-month average rate compares average Harmonised indices of consumer prices and the latest 12 month to the average of the previous 12 months.
+The 12-month average rate compares average Harmonised indices of consumer prices and the latest 12 months to the average of the previous 12 months.

 Comparison between the CPI and the HICP

-Both the Consumer Price Index (CPI) and the Harmonised Indices of Consumer Prices (HICP) are designed to measure, the change in the average level of prices paid for consumer goods and services by all private and institutional households in the country and by foreign tourists while on holiday in Albania.
+Both the Consumer Price Index (CPI) and the Harmonised Indices of Consumer Prices (HICP) are designed to measure. the change in the average level of prices paid for consumer goods and services by all private and institutional households in the country and by foreign tourists while on holiday in Albania.
 Both the CPI and the HICP are used to measure consumer inflation.

 • The similarities between the CPI and the HICP